OpsHubProduct/OpsHub-Docs-Validation-Space/docs/help-center/troubleshooting/errors/jira/oh-jira-0181.md

 Sample error message:
 OH-JIRA-0181: Link Type Parent association is mandatory and should have unique Parent for issue types Sub-Task.
 Number of Parent links found was 0

 In Jira, for a Sub task type of issue, exactly one parent relation with an another issue type is needed.
-This error will come up when integration is configured from any source system to Jira for Sub task issue type and {{SITENAME}} is trying to create an issue of Sub-Task type in Jira that does not have exactly one Parent relation with any other entity.
+This error will come up when integration is configured from any source system to Jira for Sub task issue type and <code class="expression">space.vars.SITENAME</code> is trying to create an issue of Sub-Task type in Jira that does not have exactly one Parent relation with any other entity.

 ## Cause
 User might be getting this error due to any of these two possibilities: